 - Cigarette smoke is full of cancer-causing chemicals.
 These chemicals damage genes and are linked to lung cancer, and other cancers as well.
 Smoking cessation is one of the most important ways to reduce your risk of cancer.

 - Air is now considered a carcinogen!
 This is especially true in urban areas.
 Pollutants in the air, and also those found in water and manufactured goods can damage our genes, cause inflammation and even directly stimulate the growth of cancerous cells.
 While we can’t necessarily avoid all exposure, we can take steps to detoxify our indoor environments with air filtration, plants, shoe mats, and the avoidance of fragranced products.

 There does appear to be a connection between autoimmune disease and cancer.
 Chronic inflammation may be the root cause of this increased risk.
 We’re always hearing about antioxidants, superfoods, and other newly discovered silver bullets that supposedly stave off cancer.

 It’s a rich area for future research, but for now, the best thing we can do is eat a balanced, healthy diet and incorporate key foods that we know to be supportive of our overall health.
 Assessing your overall nutrition and lifestyle can help you and your practitioner support your better health.

 Want to assess your cancer risk and see what areas you need to work on?
-Download my free Cancer Risk Reduction Nutrition Evaluation and find out.
+Email me and I’ll send you the free Cancer Risk Reduction Nutrition Evaluation to find out.
 Remember: Knowledge is power!
 Use it to reduce your risk of cancer.